goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Passwords or secrets (e.g. API keys) should be stored using a secure hash + salt function like `bcrypt`,`scrypt`, or worst case `pbkdf2`.

-**Otherwise:** Passwords and secrets that are stored without using a secure function are vulnerable to brute forcing and dictionary attacks that will lead to their disclosure eventually.
+**Anders:** Passwords and secrets that are stored without using a secure function are vulnerable to brute forcing and dictionary attacks that will lead to their disclosure eventually.

 🔗 [**Read More: User Passwords**](/sections/security/userpasswords.md)